17 Immersive VR Travel Experiences That Let You See the Sights and Save on Airfare

 If you’re not quite ready to commit to the whole underwater tourism thing, test the waters with a digital diving tour.
 Explore the Great Barrier Reef or the Palmyra Coral Coral Garden.
 Swim with sharks without the danger of peeing your wetsuit.
 Dive into a centuries-old shipwreck and convince yourself you didn't see the ghost of an ancient mariner in the background.
 Then maybe get scuba-certified.

 Get a stranger’s-eye-view of the world (at random)

 Remember Chat Roulette?
 This is like that, but with 99.99% less unsolicited nudity and way more scenic views.
 Click into Window Swap and you’ll be transported to a stranger’s windowsill for up to 10 minutes.
 Bored of somebody’s panoramic view of London?
 Click a button and you’ll be warp-zoned somewhere else.
 In the last five minutes alone, we’ve been transported from a Singaporean sunrise and the busy streets of Egypt to a Slovakian goat farm and rain-soaked Shanghai highrise.
 Does this have serious Rear Window potential?
 Absolutely.
 But are there cats to spot?
 Yes.
 So it’s worth the risk.

 Visit somewhere cold without wearing a coat

-One way to seriously counteract the bone-chilling effects of winter is to metal put yourself somewhere much colder.
+One way to seriously counteract the bone-chilling effects of winter is to put yourself somewhere much colder.
 Game the system with a 360-degree tour of Antarctica’s ice caves with legendary explorer Sam Baugey.
 Or venture up to the North Pole, where you can take an interactive trip above and below the ice with Poseidon Adventures.
-If you prefer your frozen experiences more whimsical, you can also catch a live cam of Bergen, Norway, which inspired the town Frozen and is also very, very cold.
+If you prefer your frozen experiences more whimsical, you can also catch a live cam of Bergen, Norway, which inspired the town of Frozen and is also very, very cold.